 These problems caused user pain and frustration, made it more difficult for the Customer Success to onboard new users, caused users to send in more support tickets asking about the rules, and created potentially dangerous workarounds.

-Goal: To make the rules more intuitive, discoverable, and logical.
+Goal: To make the rules more intuitive and discoverable, and to clean up the UI.

 Impact: Very successful.
 New and existing users had an easier time discovering rules, reduced the number of unncessesary work-arounds, the Customer Success team was able to more successfully onboard new users, and there were less support tickets about rules.